 What happens after I register for the camp?

-You will receive an information packet about the camp in late May/early June.
-It will provide additional details about the camp, including a list of items that we recommend campers bring, a campus map, and a detailed camp schedule.
+You will receive an email with information about the camp in early June.
+It will provide additional details about the camp, including a list of items that we recommend campers have on hand, login information for online camp resources, and a detailed camp schedule.

 Typical Camp Schedule